Inbox Zero in 2026: 8 Proven Strategies That Actually Work

 | General overwhelm | Folder Triage + AI Digests | All of the above |

-The Science Behind Inbox Zero
+What Is the Science Behind Inbox Zero?

 Here's your action plan:

-- AI Newsletter Digests: Eliminate newsletter clutter with automated summarization
+- AI Newsletter Digests: Eliminate newsletter clutter with automated summarization โ saves 5+ hours/week

 - Two-Minute Rule: Handle quick items immediately to prevent pile-up